-For First Class Requirement 1, Scouts must show how to find their way at day and night without a compass.
+For the Second Class navigation requirements, Scouts must show how to find their way at day and night without a compass.
 This method only requires a watch.

 When doing this with Scouts, we like to emphasize that if they are lost they should just stay put and wait for help to find them.
 These sort of methods should only be used in dire situations.
 It is a fun demonstration though and they can see how accurate their results are with a compass.

 Printable copy of Finding North Using a Watch

 Finding North Using a Watch